Home » Recipe Index » Air Fryer

 What are the benefits of cooking in an air fryer?

 Cooking in an air fryer is becoming increasingly popular!
-Air fryers use hot air to cook food, which means you can achieve a crispy texture without deep-frying, grilling, or pan-frying.
+Air fryers use hot air to cook food, so you can achieve a crispy texture without deep-frying, grilling, or pan-frying.
 This makes them a healthier alternative to traditional cooking methods.
+Wondering if you can air fry popcorn shrimp?
+You can!

 A plate with blackened shrimp, polenta, a striped towel, and a fork.